The Global Chairmen and Presidents ProgramNEW

 Asia Learning Experience: Tokyo, December 2026

-Module 3: Global Supply Chains and Market Strategies
+Session 3: Global Supply Chains and Market Strategies

-This module explores how global businesses design systems to move products efficiently, responsively, and strategically.
+This session explores how global businesses design systems to move products efficiently, responsively, and strategically.
 In Mexico City, participants examine a growing manufacturing base and North America’s integrated sourcing model.
 In Rio de Janeiro, they analyze how supply chains interact with natural resources, infrastructure constraints, and regional market expansion.

 In Shenzhen, Asia’s most advanced manufacturing and logistics hub, participants gain deep exposure to how world-leading firms manage large-scale production, cross-border fulfillment, and fast-paced product cycles.